sgmurphy/wordpress-plugins/robo-gallery/readme.txt

 == Upgrade Notice ==

-= 3.2.19 =
+= 3.2.20 =
-*  Compatibility with WordPress 6.5
-*  Compatibility with PHP 8+
-*  Modification of permissions for media manager photos
+*  Modification of the general core settings, fixes of the name and image title issues